 4. Location Strategy.
-Cost-optimal distances from target markets, suppliers and resources are the objectives in this strategic decision area of operations management.
+Cost-optimal distances from target markets, suppliers, and resources are the objectives in this strategic decision area of operations management.
 Intel’s approach to achieve these objectives focuses on human resources and logistics.
 For example, the company prioritizes access to talent necessary to maintain the competitive advantage of its semiconductor business.
-Nonetheless, to complement this situation, sellers and Intel Store locations are optimized for maximum reach in target markets.
-These locations are included in Intel’s marketing mix or 4Ps.
+Nonetheless, to complement this situation, distributor locations are optimized for maximum reach in target markets.
+These locations are included in Intel’s marketing mix or 4P.
 The approach ensures the company’s operations management effectiveness in this strategic decision area.

 8. Inventory Management.
 Intel’s operations managers are concerned with inventory holding and ordering to support business productivity goals.
 The objective is to ensure that the inventory satisfies capacity requirements alongside market demand.
 Intel’s operations management approach for this strategic decision area involves a serialized inventory and the “first in, first out” (FIFO) method.
 For example, the FIFO method addresses issues with technological obsolescence, especially with regard to intermediate products in semiconductor fabrication processes.
 Correspondingly, serialization allows Intel to track every item in its inventory.
 The resulting combination ensures the company’s efficiency and effectiveness in satisfying changes in market demand.
-This operations management approach supports increasing R&D investment, which is a significant technological external factor (Read: PESTEL/PESTLE Analysis of Intel Corporation).
+This operations management approach supports increasing R&D investment, which is a significant technological external factor, as noted in the PESTLE/PESTEL analysis of Intel Corporation.

 10. Maintenance.
 Process stability and reliability are the objectives in this strategic decision area of operations management.
 Intel has a multi-pronged approach to ensure effective solutions for these concerns.
 For example, operations managers coordinate with HR management teams to maintain an adequate workforce.
 In addition, Intel supports high operational productivity by maintaining cutting-edge technologies, such as equipment used to fabricate semiconductor chips.
-Another operations management approach involves high R&D investment to maintain technological competitive advantage, which addresses the external force of competitive rivalry (Read: Porter’s Five Forces Analysis of Intel Corporation).
+Another operations management approach involves high R&D investment to maintain technological competitive advantages, which address the external force of competitive rivalry described in the Five Forces analysis of Intel Corporation.